Postpartum depression | Imprint on my life

 I grew up in a fairy-tale world I had created in my mind and thought that life would be just like Hans Christian Andersen describes in his books.
 Marriage at 19 was a rude shock to handle and becoming a mom in the same year had mixed feelings of excitement and nervousness about having a baby at that point of time.

-There is one thing that rankles me most … as to how motherhood is depicted in books and in adverts everywhere….all rosy and picture perfect with the baby gurgling away happily and the mom smiling and prim and proper in her new avatar of a mom.
-I feel that the media should not be showing just the white, as the grey and black too have a significant role to play.
-Every mom to be should be prepared for a major and I again stress …on MAJOR change in your routine and your whole life is going to become topsy turvy and the sleepless nights and a colicky baby to boot alongwith the 24/7 being on call.
-Yes, I know motherhood is THE perfect and bestest part of my life and my baby was no less loved than any other but I wish I was prepared and aware of all this.
+There is one thing that rankles me most … as to how motherhood is depicted in books and in adverts everywhere….all rosy and picture-perfect with the baby gurgling away happily and the mom smiling and prim and proper in her new avatar of a mom.
+I feel that the media should not be showing just the white, as the grey and black to have a significant role to play.
+Every mom to be should be prepared for a major and I again stress …on a MAJOR change in your routine and your whole life is going to become topsy turvy and the sleepless nights and a colicky baby to boot along with the 24/7 being on call.
+Yes, I know motherhood is THE perfect and best part of my life and my baby was no less loved than any other but I wish I was prepared and aware of all this.
 Now one has Google, books and the electronic media to bank on for any kind of info on pregnancy and how to deal with being a mom.

 I was looking forward to the birth of my first child and all my thoughts were of the perfect mother that I would be with a chubby and cutest baby in the world in my arms.
 I was scrawny when I was married weighing just 84 pounds and was teased by one and all that I would give birth to a wet rat!!
 Maybe I was too weak to have a baby and being an inverted pelvis I had to go for a C section which took its toll.

-My son was chubby and cutest bundle of joy and I wanted to hold him close but the pain of the sutures and the bilaady 10 saline bottles in 2 days were an obstruction.
-I was helped to sit up on the third day when I first took him in my arms and held him close.
-The eight days in the hospital were a real torture…the smell of disinfectants and the gloomy ambiance ( I was in a single AC room but still) added to my misery.
+My son was a chubby and cutest bundle of joy and I wanted to hold him close but the pain of the sutures and the bilaady 10 saline bottles in 2 days were an obstruction.
+I was helped to sit upon the third day when I first took him in my arms and held him close.
+The eight days in the hospital were real torture…the smell of disinfectants and the gloomy ambience ( I was in a single AC room but still) added to my misery.

 When we went home my baby whom I named Kunvar (which means prince, my own little prince)) was the object of attention for the whole family.
-But it was a rude awakening for me when much loved baby turned out to colicky who cried all evening till late in the night and slept only when the first rays of dawn was breaking.
+But it was a rude awakening for me when my much-loved baby turned out to be colicky; cried all evening till late in the night and slept only when the first rays of dawn was breaking.
 I used to sit up and rock him all night while my husband, tired from his work took solace in blissful sleep.
 Other than this all was fine until a month after he was born and then came the holocaust.